DECK36/deck36-udp2amqp/README.md

 ## Introduction

-The [deck36-udp2amqp][1] is a server which can take messages from a rsyslog daemon and push them into an amqp based exchange as served by rabbitmq.
+The [deck36-udp2amqp][1] is a server which can take messages from a syslog daemon and push them into an amqp based exchange as served by rabbitmq.

 ##Goals